Frequently Asked Questions About the ETS® Personal Potential Index (ETS® PPI)

 - How should the ETS® PPI Evaluation Report be used?

 The information on the ETS PPI Evaluation Report should be considered along with a graduate applicant's undergraduate grades, test scores, recommendation letters and other information that is submitted as part of the graduate application.
 Each report contains information to assist graduate programs in interpreting the report.
-Learn more about using the ETS PPI in admissions decisions.
+Learn more about Guidelines for Interpreting ETS PPI Evaluation Reports.

 - How does the ETS PPI Evaluation Report relate to the letter of recommendation?

 The ETS PPI Evaluation Report and the letter of recommendation have important but distinct roles to play in the graduate admissions process.
 Unlike a letter of recommendation, the ETS PPI Evaluation Report provides standardized and quantifiable information, making it possible to compare candidates within a given year and from year to year — as well as from institution to institution.
 The ratings on the ETS PPI Evaluation Report are based on evaluators' responses to a common set of structured questions.
 Moreover, the report incorporates ratings from a number of evaluators, rather than just one.

 - How are applicants rated in the ETS PPI?

 The evaluation consists of 24 questions (four for each of the six dimensions) plus an overall evaluation.
 Evaluators use a 5-point Likert scale to rate the applicant relative to other students from the same department or program who have gone on to graduate study.
 The scale points are "Below Average," "Average," "Above Average," "Outstanding (Top 5%)" and "Truly Exceptional (Top 1%)."
 Evaluators may also provide comments for each of the six dimensions and for the overall rating.